 Update 2016: (update on update – I thought the Well of Life had taken the testimonial down after a redo of their website but if you see the 2017 update you will see it is back, so I give them no credibility in terms of cancer treatment!)
 As with any health treatment, you should use a mix of natural health and science, as well as your own intuition and common sense, but, I personally heartily recommend against going there if you have a very serious health issue.

-The Well of Life Center for Natural Health, which has locations in Ottsville and Doylestown, PA, is a health center that uses muscle testing and other means of helping patients on their journey to health.
-My father, his wife (my stepmother), and their kids all went (or still go) there.
-I was even a patient.
+The Well of Life Center for Natural Health, which has locations in Bethlehem and Doylestown, PA (I guess they had opened a 3rd and shut it down), is a health center that uses muscle testing and other means of helping patients on their journey to health.
+My father, his wife (stepmother), and their kids all went (or still go) there.
+I was even a patient at one point.
 However, I have a story I must tell!

 My dad was diagnosed with stage 4 lung cancer in 2009.
 Though he did have an improvement in his lungs and the cancer went into remission in 2010, we didn’t know to what extent it was spreading in his body (brain and spine).
 He sadly died from this metastasized cancer in 2011.